Sling TV vs. Hulu Live: Which is the Best Streaming Provider?

 - Español Package – $4.99 per month, which includes: CNN en Español, Discovery en Español, Discovery Familia, ESPN Deportes, History Channel en Español, and Universo.

-You can even bundle Disney+ with Hulu to add to your content options.
-Read our Disney Plus review to learn more about the streaming service.
+You can even bundle Disney+ and ESPN+ with Hulu to add to your content options.

 Sling TV is more customizable than Hulu Live, thanks to its many extra channel packages.
 Whereas Hulu offers two, Sling TV offers ten.